 Cryptoglyph – Packaging and Label Protection

 Cryptoglyph excels at securing packaging and labeling with digital verification.
 The technology works by punching thousands of microscopic holes in the package’s varnish layer, or it can be applied to certificates of authenticity.
-Criminals simply don’t have access to the underlying technology because it’s a state-of-the-art system.
-The solution works with a smartphone app for fast scanning and packaging verification, including packaging with reflective surfaces.
+Criminals simply don’t have access to the underlying technology because it’s a patented technology.

 Cryptoglyph is a powerful solution that counterfeiters won’t anticipate, but you can enable a more robust ecosystem of protections if you combine protections.
 The question is: which AlpVision systems would work best for your organization?

-If you’d like to read more about our anti-counterfeit software,
+If you’d like to read more about our anti-counterfeit software, DOWNLOAD OUR WHITEPAPER to learn how AlpVision’s solutions can improve your security posture.

 Eager to learn more?